lowrydale/sonicbase/README.md

 ### Start Admin Client
 Change to the sonicbase/bin directory and type "./cli" for MacOS and Linux and "./cli.bat" for cygwin and "cli.bat" for Windows.
 This will start the SonicBase admin client.

-### Use Cluster
-In the client, type:
-    "use cluster 1-local"
-This will allow you to use the "1-local" cluster.
-All subsequent operations will be performed on this cluster.
-You can create other clusters by adding a config file for each cluster in the sonicbase/config directory.
-The name of the file must be "config-&lt;cluster name&gt;.json".

 ### Start Cluster
 In the client, type:
     "start cluster"